-The Annual Allowance is the maximum that you can pay into your pension each tax year while still benefiting from tax relief.
+The pension Annual Allowance is the maximum amount you can contribute to a pension each tax year while still receiving tax relief, and without incurring additional tax charges.

 It covers contributions made by you, your employer, and other third parties.
 However, you can only claim tax relief on up to 100% of your annual earnings.

-There are two instances where your Annual Allowance may be lower.
+There are instances where your Annual Allowance may be lower.

-- 1. If you've already taken an income from your pension, you might be subject to the Money Purchase Annual Allowance (MPAA).
-This reduces how much you can tax-efficiently add to your pension to £10,000 in 2023/24. - 2.
-If your adjusted annual income (your income plus pension contributions you and your employer make) is more than £260,000 your Annual Allowance will fall by £1 for every £2 your income exceeds this threshold.
+- 1. If you've already flexibly accessed your defined contribution (DC) pension, you might be subject to the Money Purchase Annual Allowance (MPAA).
+This reduces how much you can tax-efficiently add to your DC pension to £10,000 in 2024/25. - 2.
+If your adjusted annual income (your income plus the pension contributions you and your employer make) is more than £260,000, your Annual Allowance will usually fall by £1 for every £2 your income exceeds this threshold.
 Your allowance can be reduced by a maximum of £50,000, leaving you with an Annual Allowance of £10,000 if your income is £360,000 or more.

 The Annual Allowance can be carried forward for up to three tax years.
-So, you have until 5 April 2024 to use your allowance from 2020/21.
+So, you have until 5 April 2025 to use your allowance from 2021/22.

-Tax relief could make pensions a taxefficient way to invest for the long term, and you might want to consider contributing to your family's pension before the new tax year too.
-Even non-taxpayers, including children, could add up to £2,880 to a pension in 2023/24 while usually benefiting from 20% tax relief.
+Tax relief could make pensions a tax-efficient way to invest for the long term, and you might want to consider contributing to your family's pension before the new tax year too.

+Even non-taxpayers, including children, could add up to £2,880 to a pension in 2024/25 while usually benefiting from 20% tax relief.

-The government is set to abolish the pension Lifetime Allowance in April 2024
+The pension Lifetime Allowance was abolished in April 2024

-Previously, the Lifetime Allowance limited the total pension benefits you could build up before facing a charge.
-During the 2023 Spring Budget, chancellor Jeremy Hunt announced it would be abolished from 6 April 2024.
+Previously, the Lifetime Allowance limited the total pension benefits you could build up before facing an additional tax charge on withdrawals.
+During the 2023 Spring Budget, the former chancellor Jeremy Hunt announced it would be abolished from 6 April 2024.